libmichaelm357/cloudawips-scripts/centos-install.md

 # Instructions for installing CloudAWIPS on CentOS

-1. Install CentOS 7 with NO DESKTOP ENVIRONMENT (may be on a cloud provider or bare metal, must have 2GB of RAM or more to run -- swap space will not substitute! -- virtual machines most likely won't work at this time, haven't tested)
+1. Install CentOS 7 with NO DESKTOP ENVIRONMENT (may be on a cloud provider or bare metal, must have 2GB of RAM or more to run -- swap space will not substitute! --  virtual machines ran on your local computer most likely won't work at this time, haven't tested)

 2. Login to the console via keyboard/mouse or ssh -- I don't recommend using the root account for various reasons